 Reddit: Reddit User Agreement – Content

 Medium: Medium Terms of Service

 It’s important to pay attention to a platform’s IP policies because some will take ownership of content on their website.
 Ensure you are merely granting a platform “non-exclusive” permission to use your content – most platforms like Facebook, Reddit, Medium, Tumblr, and Twitter use non-exclusive licenses.
 This enables the platform to host your content without owning the IP rights to your creative works.
 The popular platform, TikTok, on the other hand utilizes an incredibly broad license, giving them more rights than most other social media companies to use the content posted on their platform any way they see fit (including for commercial purposes).

-This is part 4 of our IP for Creatives Online series.
+This is part 4 of our IP for Creatives Online series on digital property rights.
 Check out part 1 on IP for Podcasting here, part 2 on IP for Social Media Influencers and Content Creators, and part 3 on IP for Graphic Designers and Visual Artists.

 Disclaimer: Nothing in this article shall be construed as legal advice.